railwayhistory/map/README.md

-# map
+# The Railway History Map

-The map data for the railway history map.
+This repository contains the paths and rendering rules for the Railway History Map.

 See https://map.railwayhistory.org/ for a rendered version of the map.